silnrsi/wstr/src/content/docs/articlelib/f/font-information-sign-writing.md

 ---
 title: Font Information (Sign Writing)
-description: Font information about Sign Writing
+description: A link to a catalogue of TrueType fonts for Sign Writing
 tags: [script-sgnw]
 lastUpdated: 2025-10-16
 ---